Breaking Down Mum Rage: ADHD and Autism Insights

 Why Motherhood Is the Trigger

-If you are reading this, thinking — but I never used to be like this — there is a reason.
+If you are reading this and thinking, but I never used to be like this, there is a reason.
 The reason has very little to do with becoming a worse person.

-Many women with this profile retrospectively recognise that what is happening now follows a pattern that has been present for years.
+Many neurodivergent women retrospectively recognise that what is happening now follows a recurrence that has been present for years.
 The flooding, the shutting down, the sense of being overtaken by something larger than yourself, these may have been present in adolescence too.
-What has changed is that you are responsible for a small person who depends on you, and the same brain-based event lands very differently when it does.
+What has changed is that you are responsible for a small person who depends on you, and the same nervous system event lands very differently when it does.
 The rage that frightened only you at thirteen now frightens a child watching from the doorway.

-Four mechanisms turn everyday challenges with regulation into the specific phenomenon of mum rage.
+Four mechanisms turn everyday challenges with regulation into the specific phenomenon of maternal rage.

 1. Hormonal volatility

 Oestrogen is understood to influence dopamine regulation, which affects attention, motivation, and emotional regulation.
-Across the menstrual cycle, in pregnancy, and most dramatically in the postpartum period, oestrogen levels shift in ways that destabilise a brain that already struggles with impulse control and executive dysfunction.
+Across the menstrual cycle, in pregnancy, and most dramatically in the period after childbirth, oestrogen levels shift in ways that destabilise an already vulnerable regulatory system.
 ADHD and autistic features sharpen.
 Sensory tolerance drops.
-Emotional outbursts increase.
 The threshold for overwhelm lowers.
-The pattern is increasingly recognised in the research, and it is not in your head.
-It is in your hormones.
+The recurrence is increasingly recognised in the research, and it is not in your head; it is in your hormones.

 2. Masking collapse

-The sustained effort of suppressing or concealing ADHD and autistic traits to appear neurotypical comes with a price, and it is a high one.
+The sustained effort of suppressing or concealing neurodivergent traits to appear neurotypical comes with a price, and it is one with a high cost.
 A 2024 study found that people with ADHD reported significantly higher camouflaging than neurotypical groups, particularly on day-to-day masking behaviours.
-Motherhood strips the capacity to maintain it.
-When the mask collapses under depletion, what is underneath is a brain running at overcapacity, in constant overstimulation, with an early-warning system already impaired.
+Matrescence strips the capacity to maintain it.
+When the mask collapses under depletion, what is underneath is a nervous system running at overcapacity, with regulation resources exhausted, and an early-warning system already impaired.

 A qualitative study of autistic mothers found that 96% of autistic individuals experience sensory processing differences.
-Parenting presents with extreme demands like constant touch, unpredictable sound, lack of sleep, the loss of recovery time and quiet space, many autistic women relied on before becoming a mother.
-When this system has been overloaded long enough, it responds differently to a neurotypical system.
+Parenting presents extreme sensory demands, constant touch, unpredictable sound, loss of the recovery time and quiet space many autistic women relied on before motherhood.
+When the sensory system has been overloaded long enough, it responds differently to a neurotypical system.
 It moves into fight.
-The rage that follows is what happens when a sensory-overloaded brain runs out of capacity to do anything else.
+The rage that follows is what happens when a sensory-overloaded nervous system runs out of capacity to do anything else.

 4. Executive depletion

 The interaction between autism's need for sameness and ADHD's executive dysregulation creates what one of my clients once described as being completely paralysed by the thing I most want to do.
-Add the relentless decision-making demands of caring for a small person.
-Every feeding, every nappy change, every transition requires planning, sequencing, and follow-through.
-The executive system moves into chronic overdraft.
-Emotional regulation is dependent on executive function, and when executive function is depleted, the emotional braking system loses its primary mechanism.
+Add the relentless decision-making demands of caring for a small person, every feeding, every nappy change, every transition requiring planning, sequencing, and follow-through, and the executive system is in chronic overdraft.
+Emotional regulation is dependant of executive function.
+When executive function is depleted, the emotional braking system loses its primary mechanism.

 What for many women shows up as a postpartum meltdown is often better understood as an autistic or ADHD shutdown happening in a body that has nowhere left to discharge it.
-One autistic mother in a 2021 qualitative study described her postpartum experience as a prolonged meltdown caused by the loss of every coping strategy she had ever relied on, uncertain whether what she had lived through was postnatal depression or something different.
-Many mothers with ADHD and autism will recognise this uncertainty.
+One autistic mother in a 2021 qualitative study described her postnatal experience as a prolonged meltdown caused by the loss of every coping strategy she had ever relied on, uncertain whether what she had lived through was postnatal depression or something different.
+Many neurodivergent mothers will recognise this uncertainty.

 The Autistic Mother Experience Specifically

-Within the broader picture of mum rage in AuDHD and autistic mothers, the autistic mother's experience deserves its own naming.
+Within the broader picture of neurodivergent maternal rage, the autistic mother's experience deserves its own naming.
 The research base is small but clear.

-The autistic brain processes more sensory input, more intensely, with reduced ability to filter or habituate.
-Pre-motherhood, most autistic women had built, often unconsciously, an entire architecture of recovery: time alone, predictable routines, sensory management, control over the rhythm of social demand.
+The autistic nervous system processes more sensory input, more intensely, with reduced ability to filter or to get used to it.
+Pre-motherhood, most autistic women had built, many times unconsciously, an entire architecture of recovery: time alone, predictable routines, sensory management, control over the rhythm of social demand.
 Pregnancy disrupts all of it.
-The postpartum period demolishes it.
-Some women withdraw entirely into themselves during this phase, and what looks like depression from the outside is often a sustained shutdown from within.
+The period after childbirth demolishes it.

-Add to this the heightened rejection-sensitive dysphoria that affects many women with ADHD and autism: a partner's sigh, a baby who will not settle, a health visitor's tone, all of these can register through the RSD alarm as rejection or failure, which then fires through a postpartum body already in depletion.
-The inability to stay calm that follows is not disproportionate to what was experienced internally.
+Add to this the heightened rejection-sensitive dysphoria that affects many ADHD and autistic women: a partner's sigh, a baby who will not settle, a health visitor's tone, all of these can register through the RSD alarm as rejection or failure, which then fires through a postnatal body already in depletion.
+The rage that follows is not disproportionate to what the nervous system experienced.
 It is disproportionate only to what actually happened.

 If you would like to read more about how RSD overlaps with birth trauma in ADHD and autistic mothers, the pillar post on Rejection Sensitive Dysphoria in motherhood goes deeper.